codeclannigeria/learning-resources/README.md

 - [Reply Challenges](https://challenges.reply.com/tamtamy/home.action) - A series of challenges created by Replyers and open to anyone who loves technology and online competitions.
 - [Pramp](https://www.pramp.com/#/) - Practice Mock Interviews & Coding Challenges.
 - [interviewing.io](https://interviewing.io/) - Anonymous technical mock interviews with engineers from Google, Facebook, and other top companies.
+- CSES Problem Set](https://cses.fi/problemset) - Developed by Antti Laaksonen, it contains mostly educational problems.
+- [URI Online Judge](https://www.urionlinejudge.com/judge/en/login) - The main goal of the project is to provide programming practice and knowledge sharing.
+- [Codility](https://codility.com/programmers/) - TA platform to discover the ins and outs of coding by taking our hands-on coding lessons.
+- [Dare2Compete](https://dare2compete.com/) - A global platform that provides students, professionals, and educators opportunities across all domains to engage with institutes and companies by participating and competing in intellectual gamified engagements.
+- [Codility](https://codility.com/programmers/) - A platform to discover the ins and outs of coding by taking our hands-on coding lessons.
+- [PythonChallenge](http://www.pythonchallenge.com/) - A set of riddles that require a little bit of Python programming to be solved.

 ## Contributing